XanaduAI/quantum-inspired-algorithms/README.rst

-Quantum-inspired algorithms for linear algebra
+Quantum-inspired algorithms in practice
 ##############################################

-Applying quantum-inspired algorithms to solve systems of linear equations and to recommendation system
+Quantum-inspired algorithms to solve systems of linear equations and to implement recommendation systems

 The repository contains all source code used to generate results presented in `"Quantum-inspired algorithms in practice" <https://arxiv.org/abs/1905.10415>`_.